With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Several areas of Arkansas still do not accept the tiny home lifestyle.
 Few towns allow small houses in Arkansas, and one of them is Walnut Ridge.

-The recently established law in Walnut Ridge is that the minimum size for tiny residential homes must be 600 sq ft.
+A recently established law in Walnut Ridge requires tiny residential homes to be 600 sq ft at minimum.

 In contrast, Rogers, a town in Arkansas, only permits the on-site construction of permanent foundation tiny homes in selected areas.